× Search

 When are we doing it and how?

-To minimise disruption, work will take place in 200-metre sections that will take approximately two weeks each.
+To minimise disruption, work will take place in sections that will take approximately three weeks each.
 Construction starts from the roundabout on the western side of the road, then it switches to the east side working back to the roundabout.
-Lastly, the team will come back to finish the work from the corner at St Therese's church.
+Lastly, the team will return to finish the work from the corner at St Therese's church.
+We'll refresh the road markings once the construction is complete.

 What does this mean for you?

-Construction in a residential area can be frustrating.
-When work is taking place near your house, you may notice some construction noise and activity during working hours.
-We apologise for any inconvenience to your household and appreciate your patience with this work.
+If work is taking place near your home, you may experience some construction noise and activity during our working hours, which are 7am to 6pm on weekdays (excluding public holidays).
+We apologise for any inconvenience this may cause and appreciate your patience as we complete these improvements.

 Driveway access - During upgrades of driveways, access may temporarily be restricted for up to 48 hours.
-Our team will provide a heads up and work with you to minimise any inconvenience.
-Pedestrian access will be maintained, so any visitors and (emergency) service providers have access at all times.
+Our team will provide a heads-up and work with you to minimise inconvenience.
+Pedestrian access will be maintained so that visitors and (emergency) service providers always have access.

 If you have any questions, please email transportcomms@tauranga.govt.nz